gwu-libraries/batch-loader/README.md

 When updating:

 - If a column is left blank, batch loading will _*delete*_ the metadata for that field on the existing item in GWSS.
 For instance, if the item in GWSS currently has a "GW Unit" value, then updating it via the batch loader and leaving the `gw_affiliation1` column blank wil _*remove*_ the GW Unit value in GWSS.
 If there is no `gw_affiliation1` column in the CSV, then the GW Unit metadata in GWSS will not be modified, if present.
+- If `first_file` is left blank, batch loading will _*only*_ update metadata and will not update files.
+Any existing file attachments will be left in place.